Call Button

 • Tension type headache pain is usually felt bilaterally on both sides of the head, whereas migraine pain is unilaterally and felt on one side of the head

-• Tension type headache does not get worse with normal every day-to-day activities and movements.
-However unlike migraine, simple movements, activities, work or even sport can often exacerbate and worsen a migraine.
+Tension type headache does not get worse with normal every day-to-day activities and movements.
+However unlike acute or chronic migraines, simple movements, activities, work or even sport can often exacerbate and worsen a migraine.

 Tension Type Headache